 For my family, it simply isn't Thanksgiving without dairy-free olive oil mashed potatoes and gravy.
 And if you're preparing a meatless holiday meal for the first time, great news!
 It doesn't get much easier than making Vegan Onion Gravy.

-Inspired by my recipe for mushroom gravy, this version is also loaded with savory flavor while requiring minimal time and ingredients.
+Inspired by my recipe for vegan mushroom gravy, this version is also loaded with savory flavor while requiring minimal time and ingredients.
 Plus you can make it in advance and reheat it so your holiday dinner preparation is less stressful.

 Why you'll love this recipe